Inflect logo

 Network & Connectivity Ecosystem

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
 As of September 2025, there are no direct on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure in the local metro.
-Organizations typically utilize private transport or wave services to reach the nearest on-ramp hub in Bucharest.
+Organizations typically manage cloud access through private transport or wave services to reach the nearest on-ramp hub in Bucharest.

 Bare Metal: Resilient bare metal services are available through global providers like OVHcloud and Leaseweb as of September 2025.
 These options support high-performance compute requirements for regional workloads without the overhead of complex virtualization.